 Sumptuous fruit with plenty of ‘gras’ and firm but ripe tannins.
 Best from 2012 to 2026.
 “This has class and personality and very good fruit.
 The best Calon Ségur since 1959.
 Fine,” 17.5 / 20 Clive Coates MW.
 92pts RP.

 Gerard Perse has transformed this estate and now produces opulent wines of great depth.
 Yields are kept very low – 30hl/ha and the wine spends 18 months in 100% new French oak.
 Bottled unfined and unfiltered.
-Drink this stunning vintage through to 2015.
+Drink this stunning vintage now.
 94pts RP.
 Limited stock.

 Rich and exotic, this is one of my very favourite châteaux and makes wines close to first growth quality.
-Ready now, will drink well to 2015+.
+Ready now.
 Limited stock.

 Château Troplong Mondot 1998, grand cru classé, Saint Emilion £105